anywhichway/reasondb/README.md

 ## Building & Testing

-Building, testing and quality assessment are conducted using Travis, Mocha, Chai, Istanbul, Code Climate, and Codacity.
+Building, testing and quality assessment are conducted using Travis, Mocha, Chai, Istanbul, Code Climate, and Codacy.

 For code quality assessment purposes, the cyclomatic complexity threshold is set to 10.